Inspired by the Past – Forging to the Future

 Featured Demonstrator: Pete Mattila

-This year our featured demonstrator is Pete Matilla.
+This year our featured demonstrator is Pete Mattila.
 Trained as an Industrial blacksmith and welder, “Pete’s work celebrates complex histories in art, craft, and design as well as industrial expression.
 The material and processes used imply an encapsulated visual dialogue of energy and motion.”
 Pete's public demonstration and the conference will take place in the middle of a collaborative sculpture workshop he will be conducting at CMA, and the piece forged during the demo will be included in the sculpture created by the students and himself.

 Pete Mattila